 The full Moon of Shravana is one of the most widely observed festivals in the Hindu year: Raksha Bandhan, the tying of the protective thread.
 The Moon is full near the nakshatra श्रवण (Shravana), ruled by the Moon itself and associated with Vishnu as the deity.
 Shravana carries the energy of listening, devotion, and transmission - the faithful student receiving from the teacher, the protector receiving from the protected.

-In the coastal Maharashtra tradition, Shravana Purnima is observed as Narali Purnima — the Coconut Full Moon — when fishermen offer a coconut to the sea at the start of the monsoon-end sailing season.
+In the coastal Maharashtra tradition, Shravana Purnima is observed as Narali Purnima - the Coconut Full Moon - when fishermen offer a coconut to the sea at the start of the monsoon-end sailing season.
 The Moon at full in Shravana nakshatra, ruled by the Moon and positioned in Makara (Capricorn, where the Moon is temporarily in Saturn's sign), gives this day a quality of careful dedication.
-Sun in Shravana month stands in Cancer — its sign of exaltation — so the opposition at Purnima sends that exalted solar energy directly across to Capricorn, illuminating the Moon across the most significant axis of the luminaries in the zodiac.
+The Sun in Shravana month stands in Karka (Cancer), the Moon's own sign, so the opposition at Purnima links lunar belonging on one side with Capricorn's discipline and duty on the other.

 Bhadrapada Purnima - The Caution of Bhadra

 Bhadrapada Purnima arrives during the month whose first half contains a significant calendrical caution: the भद्रा (Bhadra) period.
-Bhadra is a karana (half-tithi) configuration ruled by Saturn and Vishti, and it carries a traditional warning against major initiations and auspicious ceremonies.
-When Bhadra falls during Purnima itself — which can happen — the full moon's sattvic quality is tempered by the restrictive Bhadra energy.
+Bhadra is the traditional name used for the Vishti karana, a half-tithi configuration that carries a warning against major initiations and auspicious ceremonies.
+When Bhadra falls during Purnima itself - which can happen - the full moon's sattvic quality is tempered by the restrictive Bhadra energy.

 This is one of the few cases in Panchang analysis where a traditionally powerful tithi (Purnima) can become difficult for Muhurta because of the karana configuration running inside it.
 The practitioner who ignores the Bhadra period and schedules a major event on Bhadra Purnima may find the Bhadra energy overrides the Purnima quality in practical effect.